ublue-os/bazzite/README.md

 Variant designed for usage as an alternative to SteamOS on the Steam Deck, available as `bazzite-deck`:

-- Directly boots to Gamemode matching SteamOS's behavior
+- Directly boots to Gamemode matching SteamOS's behavior.
-- Features ported versions of most SteamOS packages, including drivers, firmware updaters, and fan controllers [from the evlaV repository](https://gitlab.com/evlaV)
+- Features ported versions of most SteamOS packages, including drivers, firmware updaters, and fan controllers [from the evlaV repository](https://gitlab.com/evlaV).
 - Patched Mesa for proper framerate control from Gamescope.
-- Comes with patches from [SteamOS BTRFS](https://gitlab.com/popsulfr/steamos-btrfs) for full BTRFS support for the SD card by default
+- Comes with patches from [SteamOS BTRFS](https://gitlab.com/popsulfr/steamos-btrfs) for full BTRFS support for the SD card by default.
-- Ships with a ported copy of [SDGyroDSU](https://github.com/kmicki/SteamDeckGyroDSU), enabled by default
+- Ships with a ported copy of [SDGyroDSU](https://github.com/kmicki/SteamDeckGyroDSU), enabled by default.
-- Option to install [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader), [EmuDeck](https://www.emudeck.com/), and [ProtonUp-Qt](https://davidotek.github.io/protonup-qt/), among numerous other useful packages on installation
+- Option to install [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader), [EmuDeck](https://www.emudeck.com/), and [ProtonUp-Qt](https://davidotek.github.io/protonup-qt/), among numerous other useful packages on installation.
-- Custom update system allows for the OS, Flatpaks, and Distrobox images to be updated directly from the Gamemode UI
+- Custom update system allows for the OS, Flatpaks, and Distrobox images to be updated directly from the Gamemode UI.
 - Steam and Lutris preinstalled on the image as layered packages.
-- Comes with a default-disabled service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj)
+- Comes with a default-disabled service for low-risk undervolting of the Steam Deck via [RyzenAdj](https://github.com/FlyGoat/RyzenAdj).
-- Exclusively uses zram by default with the option to switch back to a swapfile and set a custom size if desired
+- Exclusively uses ZRAM by default with the option to switch back to a swap file and set a custom size if desired (1GB by default).
-- Tuned BFQ I/O scheduler to reduce starvation when installing games or during background duperemove processes
+- BFQ I/O scheduler to prevent I/O starvation when installing games or during background duperemove processes.
-- Uses CFS scheduler parameters from [TKG](https://github.com/Frogging-Family/linux-tkg) for increased performance
+- CFS scheduler parameters from [Linux-TKG](https://github.com/Frogging-Family/linux-tkg) for increased performance.
-- Applies SteamOS's kernel parameters and enables amd-pstate by default
+- Applies SteamOS's kernel parameters and enables amd-pstate by default.

 To rebase an existing system to this image: